Peel neighborhoods: Experiments

 \subsection{Peel neighborhood scaling and relation to peels}

 We have seen that peel neighborhoods robustly encode locality, including local boundaries.
 A natural question is if (and how) they can encode global boundaries, including peels themselves.
-While Lemma \ref{lem:inclusionBound} and the propositions that follow it are the best formal results we have been able to obtain in this direction, computational demonstrations give more insight.
+While Lemma \ref{lem:inclusionBound} and the propositions that follow it are the best formal results we have obtained in this direction, computational demonstrations give more insight.

 Figure \ref{fig:neighborhoodPeelApproximation} compares peel distributions $p_*$ to approximations $\hat p_*$ obtained by first computing thresholded peel neighborhoods, then restricting the metric to the points whose neighborhood radii exceed the threshold.
 The figure shows the normalized energy distance (NED) \cite{lyons2013distance} defined as The NED saturates the unit interval on the space of probability distribution pairs (to see this, use convexity of the quadratic form and the fact that distances between point masses are saturating).
 The figure shows that the approximation $\hat p_*$ is good in dimension two, but degrades as the dimension increases (in particular but not shown here, the NED takes values comparable to that between the uniform distribution on $\textnormal{peel}(d)$ and the uniform distribution on $[N]$, though this is still much less than 1).
 Still, this approximation is very interesting for potential large-scale applications. \footnote{ In forthcoming work, we are also evaluating kernel solvers for large-scale applications. }